koserLeos/bind9/doc/arm/logging-categories.inc.rst

     Rate limiting of individual requests is logged in the ``query-errors`` category.

+``reporting-agent-domain``
+    Logs reports from clients that the there is an error in our responses.

 ``resolver``
     DNS resolution, such as the recursive lookups performed on behalf of clients by a caching name server.